ihhub/fheroes2/docs/INSTALL.md

   software on your *UNIX-based machine.

 * If you have a legally purchased copy of the original game, run the extract resources script which will prompt you to enter the location of the original game, and will extract all the necessary resource files.
-Script can be run from the following paths depending on how you installed `fheroes2`:
+The script can be run from the following paths depending on how you installed `fheroes2`:
   * `fheroes2-extract-resources` if you used a package manager (MacPorts or Homebrew);
   * `script/homm2/extract_homm2_resources_for_app_bundle.sh` if you built from source using the [**macOS native app**](#macos-native-app) method;